Asymptotic Accelerated Expansion in String Theory and the Swampland: Asymptotic structure of flux potential

 both the potential and the kinetic energy of the fields decay at the same rate, so that it is not possible to go from $V\gg \frac{1}{2}G_{ab}\varphi'^a\varphi'^b$ at initial times to parametrically $V\ll \frac{1}{2}G_{ab}\varphi'^a\varphi'^b$ at asymptotic limits.} $t\sim e^{\frac{\gamma}{2}D}$.
 This way the $D \rightarrow \infty$ limit is not reached in finite time for the studied type of potentials (that asymptotically go to zero).
 As we will see, for some of our goals, such as relating the obtained results with the Swampland Distance Conjecture, this parametrization with respect to the geodesic distance $D$ will be very convenient.
 We refer to Sections \ref{sec:distance conj} and \ref{sec: Convex hull} for more on this.\\

 One could wonder if the above gradient flow trajectory still solves asymptotically the equations of motion when we are no longer in the slow-roll regime.
 When $\frac{1}{2}G_{ab}{\phi^a}'{\phi^b}'\simgeq V(\phi)$ the kinetic terms might become important in our equations, so that $H\sim \|\phi'\|$ and ${\varphi^a}''+\tilde{\Gamma}_{bc}^a{\varphi^b}'{\varphi^c}'$ can now be of the order of the damping term $H{\phi^a}'$.
 If the potential gradient $\vec{\partial} V$ is not strong enough, then the scalar fields might no longer follow the gradient flow and rather be described by the geodesics equations with a damping external force.
-This makes the resolution of the equations of motion much more complicated.
-In any case, as argued in the previous subsection, out of slow-roll a universe whose evolution is driven by scalar fields no longer experiences accelerated expansion, so it is enough to restrict to the slow-roll scenario for our purposes.\\
+This makes the resolution of the equations of motion much more complicated in general.
+Hence, from now on, we restrict ourselves to gradient flow trajectories.
+In the following we show that these gradient flow trajectories are guaranteed to solve the full equations of motion (even beyond the slow roll approximation) if they are geodesics.